CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Background

-To reduce their Scope 2 emissions, cloud data centers need to track the carbon cost of the electricity supply and modulate their electricity consumption over time to reduce emissions.
-The carbon cost of electricity depends directly on the source of generation.
-For example, a unit of energy generated by a coal plant will have a high carbon cost (i.e., emissions in terms of gCO2eq/kWh), while that generated from a hydroelectric plant will have no emissions.
-The electricity supplied by the grid is produced by a mix of generation sources and the resulting carbon cost is a weighted average of the corresponding sources.
-Importantly, the mix varies from one region to another---based on the local power plants in each region---and also varies over time since the generation mix changes based on demand, relative cost of generation, and intermittent generation from renewable sources.
+To reduce Scope 2 emissions, cloud data centers must track the carbon cost of their electricity supply and modulate their electricity consumption over time.
+The carbon cost of electricity depends on the source of generation.
+For example, a unit of energy generated by a coal plant will have a high carbon cost (i.e., emissions in terms of \unit{\gram CO2eq\per\kilo\watt\hour}), while energy generated from a hydroelectric plant will have no emissions.
+The electricity the grid supplies is produced by a mix of generation sources, and the resulting carbon cost is a weighted average of the corresponding sources.
+Importantly, the generation mix varies from one region to another---based on the local power plants in each region---and also varies over time since the generation mix changes based on demand, the relative cost of generation, and intermittent generation from renewable sources.

-Figure~\ref{fig:carbonTrace} depicts how the carbon cost differs by country/region and also how it exhibits diurnal variations over the course of each day.
+Figure~\ref{fig:carbonTrace} depicts how the carbon cost differs by country/region and how it exhibits diurnal variations daily.
 In this case, Ontario tends to have a low but variable carbon cost because its energy mix consists of a large fraction of carbon-free nuclear and hydroelectric energy combined with some coal plants, which results in non-zero carbon intensity, and solar, which causes the diurnal fluctuations.
-California is similar, but has a higher fraction of solar, which results in larger fluctuations, but also a higher fraction of coal plants, which elevates the average carbon intensity.
+California is similar but has a higher fraction of solar, which results in larger fluctuations, but also a higher fraction of coal plants, which elevates the average carbon intensity.
+The Netherlands also shows diurnal variation but with a higher average as it relies more on fossil-based electricity generation.
 By contrast, the carbon intensity of electricity in Iceland is nearly zero and flat due to its unique abundance of carbon-free geothermal energy.